top of page

 Contemplating a river, the sky, clouds, the ocean or a waterfall makes me feel I'm breathing spiritually, it brings me plenitude.
 This window between landscape and spirituality is the source of my work.

-I'm interested in natural textures, patterns, natural phenomena and fragments within a place or experience.
-These visual moments draw my attention leading me to something bigger than us; the Visible leads to the Invisible, it connects what I see and my inner self.
+I'm interested in natural textures, patterns, natural phenomena and fragments within a place.
+These visual moments lead me to something bigger than us; I feel that the Visible leads me to the Invisible, it connects what I see and my inner self.

-I consider this uncanny experience as universal, each person has their own way of connecting with landscape.
+I consider this uncanny experience as universal, each person has their own way of connecting with landscape and that’s why I keep researching and creating.

 I'm a multidisciplinary artist who works with printmaking, photography, painting and drawing.